Canto-Network/docs/user-guides/bridging-assets/ethereum.md

 5\.
 Once the tokens are in your Keplr wallet, bridge from Gravity Bridge to Ethereum using the [Gravity Bridge portal](https://bridge.blockscape.network/).

 {% hint style="info" %}
 To bridge assets from Gravity Bridge to Ethereum, you no longer need $GRAV tokens to pay gas.
+Fees are paid in whatever token you are bridging.
+Select your fee option in the Gravity Bridge portal carefully, the 24 hour fee level for example will take about 24 hours.
 {% endhint %}

 ![](<../../.gitbook/assets/Screen Shot 2022-08-17 at 3.59.58 AM.png>)